itzg/docker-minecraft-server/minecraft-server/README.md

-This docker image provides a Minecraft Server that will automatically download the latest stable, latest snapshot, or any specific version.
+This docker image provides a Minecraft Server that will automatically download the latest stable version at startup.
+You can also run/upgrade to any specific version or the latest snapshot.
+See the *Versions* section below for more information.

 To simply use the latest stable version, run